dasasathyan/dasasathyan.github.io/_posts/history/2022-01-14-periya-koil.md

 3. There's a Chinese figure in the tower.
 He is a surveyor whose heavy machinery broke on of the pieces of the stone.
 Hence his image was replaced there.

-The above information has been collected from Dr Kudavayil Balasubramanian, Epigraphist and temple researcher who recently released a book named Raja Rajecharam about the temple .
+The above information has been collected from Dr Kudavayil Balasubramanian, Epigraphist and temple researcher who recently released a book named Raja Rajecharam about the temple.